150+ Skills for a Resume: Examples for Any Job

 Related jobs:

-Check out our full library of resume examples to see how other job seekers across industries showcase their skill set.
+Check out our full library of professional resume examples to see how other job seekers across industries showcase their skill set.

-Top 10 Soft Skill Examples for a Resume
+10 Best Soft Skills for a Resume

 1. Communication

-Employers count good communication skills as a prerequisite for most jobs, whether assisting a customer or interacting with your team members.
-In your resume, include achievements that involve interacting well with others and stress “verbal and written communication” in your resume skills section.
+Employers expect strong communication skills for most jobs.
+In your resume, include achievements that involve interacting well with others, and stress “verbal and written communication” in your resume skills section.

 2. Teamwork